bchwtz/bchwtz-gateway/docs/raspi_setup.md

 7. Install operating system and choose the Raspberry Pi OS (normally recommended).

 8. Choose your SD card as storage and click "WRITE".

+9. Edit the settings by setting the keyboard layout to your preferred language as well as adding a Wifi and changing username and password (both optional).
+You can also active SSH here, but we will do this in a later step anyway.

-9. After the process has finished boot up the Raspberry Pi with the SD-card.
+10. After the process has finished boot up the Raspberry Pi with the SD-card.

 ## Enable SSH on Raspberry Pi
 Now there are two different methods to activate SSH and VNC for your Raspberry Pi, one using the terminal while the other uses the GUI.